 The Holy Gospel

 Matthew 11:2-11

 2When John heard in prison about the deeds of the Christ, he sent word by his disciples 3and said to him, "Are you the one who is to come, or shall we look for another?"
 4And Jesus answered them, "Go and tell John what you hear and see: 5 the blind receive their sight and the lame walk, lepers are cleansed and the deaf hear, and the dead are raised up, and the poor have good news preached to them.
 6 And blessed is the one who is not offended by me."

 7As they went away, Jesus began to speak to the crowds concerning John: "What did you go out into the wilderness to see?
 A reed shaken by the wind?
 8 What then did you go out to see?
 A man dressed in soft clothing?
 Behold, those who wear soft clothing are in kings' houses.
 9 What then did you go out to see?
 A prophet?
 Yes, I tell you, and more than a prophet.
-10 This is he of whom it is written, "Behold, I send my messenger before your face, who will prepare your way before you."
+10 This is he of whom it is written, "Behold, I send my messenger before your face, who will prepare your way before you.""

 11 Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.
 Yet the one who is least in the kingdom of heaven is greater than he."

 The Nicene Creed (p.
 191)

-The Hymn of the Day:

-344 "On Jordan's Bank the Baptist's Cry" (Choir sings stanza 3)
+Hymn of the Day: 344 "On Jordan's Bank the Baptist's Cry" (Choir-stz.
+3)

-The Sermon: "The 'Greatest One' Doubts?"
-(Matt.
-11:2-11)
+The Sermon

 The Offertory (pp. 192-193)

 The Offering is gathered for the Lord's work (p.
 193)

 The Prayer of the Church (p.
 193)

-\mathbf{P} . . . let us pray to the Lord.

-C Lord, have mercy.
+P Wrap us in Your steadfast love,

+C and grant us Your salvation.